Search

 Spicy Tahini Sauce: Stir in chili oil, cayenne, chili flakes, or harissa for heat.

-Herb Tahini Dressing: Add parsley, cilantro, or mint for freshness.
+Green Tahini Sauce: Add parsley, cilantro, or mint for freshness.

-Grain Bowls: You can place simple steamed rice, or go toasted with this pearl couscous, or nutty with this farro that’s super healthy as your base, then top it with raw veggies or roasted vegetables, or some roasted peppers, maybe some roasted beets, or some roasted tomatoes, or some tomato confit, and drizzle this creamy dressing on top for the perfect bowl!
+Grain Bowls: You can make your base with simple steamed rice, toasted pearl couscous, hearty bulgur wheat, or nutty farro that’s super healthy.
+Then you can top with a dollop of homemade hummus, lebanese baba ganoush, and roasted vegetables, roasted peppers, air fryer broccoli, roasted tomatoes or tomato confit, or some roasted beets.
+Drizzle this creamy dressing on top for the perfect bowl!
 You can even top it with a soft-boiled egg for jammy indulgence.

 Salads: This sauce is wonderfully mixed with raw greens and veggies, and you can use it as a vinaigrette for simple salads like this Cucumber Tomato Salad or this summery Corn Salad, which is loaded with crunch and color.

-Proteins: This sauce is fabulous to serve with simple proteins like this Pan Seared Salmon, this decadent Duck Breast Recipe that’s sure to impress, or this finger-licking Teriyaki Chicken that’s finger-lickin’ good!
+Proteins: This sauce is fabulous to serve with simple proteins like this Pan Seared Salmon, this decadent Duck Breast Recipe that’s sure to impress.

-Vegetables: You can use this sauce to add a bit of pop drizzled over simply cooked vegetables like this Sautéed Kale, Garlicky Swiss chard, or even this Baby Bok Choy or Turnip Recipe, both super simple and easy.
+Vegetables: You can use this sauce to add a bit of pop drizzled over simply cooked vegetables like this sautéed kale or garlicky Swiss chard.

 Refrigeration: Store in an airtight container for up to 2 weeks.